temken/raytracer/README.md

   - [x] Introcue `double mTime = 0.0` amd `void SetTime` to the Class.
   - [x] Have a `time` parameter in the config file that sets the time of the scene.
 Careful not to screw up the video rendering afterwards, either video should start at t=0 or the set time.
   - [x] Similar functionality in the `Camera` class.
+- [x] Test Translate/Rotate/Spin for simple objects
+- [x] Test Translate/Rotate/Spin for composite shapes
+- [x] Test and fix the object orientation and rotations and spin (in particular rectangles and boxes)
+- [x] Make a nice dynamic scene (spinning octahedron, spinning box, rotating light source ball)
+- [x] Image texture and gradients for the background (spherical background image)
+- [x] Scene: Solar system
+- [x] Add a cylinder shell class of finite size.
+- [x] New renderer: Path tracing with NNE.
+- [x] Fix the bug of bright pixels in the ray tracer (maybe also pathtracer).
+Look up fireflys (try without russian roulette)
+- [ ] Why does one NEE sample of an empty room result in so many fireflys?
+Test NEE in the empty room.
+For N=10 I get more fireflies than for N=1
+ -> we double counted direct light even for depth > 0.
+The fireflies were just the rays that hit the light surface directly.

 ## General notes